Today’s Wonder of the Day was inspired by julie. julie Wonders, “Why do you change the oil in cars?” Thanks for WONDERing with us, julie!

 For most people, an oil change every 5,000 miles would probably be just fine.
 You might want to consider changing your oil more often, though, if you tend to drive at high speeds.
-That’s also true if you have an older engine or live in an area that is particularly hot, cold or dusty.
+That’s also true if you have an older engine or live in an area that is particularly hot, cold, or dusty.

 Can you change the oil in your car by yourself?
 Yes, you can!
-But you will need a few special supplies to do so, including fresh oil, a new oil filter, an oil pan, an oil-filter wrench, a funnel and maybe even ramps or a jack.
+But you will need a few special supplies to do so.
+You’ll need fresh oil, a new oil filter, an oil pan, an oil-filter wrench, and a funnel.
+You may even need ramps or a jack to elevate the car.

 Changing the oil in an automobile isn’t a difficult process, but it does take time.
-It can also be a dirty job if you’re not careful with the oil.
-Some people choose instead to take their vehicle to a mechanic or an oil-change specialty business to have it done professionally.
+It can also be a dirty job!
+Some people choose instead to take their vehicle to a mechanic to have it done professionally.
 What will you do?
 If you don’t mind a little elbow grease, changing the oil yourself can be a lot cheaper!

 Standards: CCRA.L.3, CCRA.L.6, CCRA.R.1, CCRA.R.2, CCRA.R.4, CCRA.R.10, CCRA.SL.1, CCRA.SL.2